 Campus Interviews :

-Nowadays, campus interviews are also very common.
-Some big organizations select the candidates in their final semester’s engineering, medical, pharmacy, Management institutes, etc., right from the campus of the institutes.
+Nowadays, campus interviews have become very common.
+Some major organizations select candidates during their final semester in engineering, medical, pharmacy, management institutes, etc., directly from the campus of these institutes.

 Role of the Interviewer :